Let’s set the stage for this VMware troubleshooting lesson…

 Bonus Content: VM Performance Best Practices Checklist

-- Split the VM VMDK volumes on separate datastore.
+- Split the VM VMDK volumes on a separate datastore.

 - Create separate vControllers for each VMDK (especially if it is a database VM server).